CatalinaID/geekgirls/_posts/mobile/2017-01-15-Tracking-Mobile-Apps-Crashes-Easily-Using-Crashlytics-by-Fabric.md

 ## Finally
 -----

-Actually there are some others functionality that Crashlytics could help your mobile app team.
-Moreover, there are also other kits offered by Fabric besides Crashlytics.
+Actually there are some other functionalities that Crashlytics could help your mobile app team.
+Moreover, there are also other kits offered by Fabric beside Crashlytics.
 Explore it to get more valuable-free tools to assists your mobile apps project.
 Fyi, I really appriciate Crashlytics, and have no idea how they give it free for us.
 So try it if you haven’t geeks !